 Dial Patterns are needed to route calls through Session Manager.
-For the compliance test, Dial Patterns were configured to route calls from Communication Manager to COLT through the Avaya SBCE and vice versa.
-Dial Patterns define which Route Policy will be selected as route destination for a particular call based on the dialed digits, destination Domain and originating Location.
+For the compliance test, Dial Patterns were configured to route calls from Communication Manager to Group of Gold Line t through the Avaya SBCE and vice versa.
+Dial Patterns define which Route Policy will be

-To add a Dial Pattern, navigate to Routing \rightarrow Dial Patterns in the left-hand navigation pane and click on the New button in the right pane (not shown).
+To add a Dial Pattern, navigate to Routing → Dial Patterns in the left-hand navigation pane and click on the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following: